- Dog Owners

 Send the completed, signed registration application to the AKC.
-Your dog will then become part of the nation's largest registry of purebred dogs and as well as being eligible for a variety of competitive events and can also activate the Complimentary 60-Day Trial of AKC Pet Insurance*.
+Your dog will then become part of the nation's largest registry of purebred dogs and as well as being eligible for a variety of competitive events you can also activate a 30 day certificate of pet insurance from AKC Pet Insurance*.
 If you rescue a dog, consider applying for a Purebred Alternative Listing/Indefinite Listing Privilege (PAL/ILP) number.
 This number will allow your dog to participate in some performance events.

 - Prepare Yourself

 Get ready for your new friend before you bring him home, to make sure the transition will be as smooth as possible.
 Buy food, treats, a collar and leash, toys, grooming tools and other necessities in advance so your dog or puppy will have everything he needs.

 You and your family members should decide who will be responsible for food, water, walking, exercise, clean-up and grooming.
 Post a schedule of tasks in a visible area of the house to remind everyone of their responsibilities.

 Prepare your home before your new dog arrives.
 Move breakables or "chewables" to higher ground.
 Make electrical cords inaccessible to curious paws and noses.
 Block off any area of the house that you want off-limits to the dog.
 Put the lid down on your toilet and your shoes up in your closet.
 Block access to any house or garden plants that may be toxic to dogs.